nishant23042002/Weather-App/README.md

 Weather Forecast App 🌦️
 <br />
-<p>This project is a simple, responsive weather forecast application built using HTML, Tailwind CSS, and JavaScript.
+<b>This project is a simple, responsive weather forecast application built using HTML, Tailwind CSS, and JavaScript.
 It integrates with a weather API to provide real-time weather information and extended forecasts for different locations.
-Users can search for weather data by city<p/>
+Users can search for weather data by city<b/>
 <br />
 ##Features 🌟
 1. User-Friendly Interface